ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

 kubectl get svc
 ```

-- log into the container and curl the `web-flask-svc` inside `demo` namespace.
+- Log into the container and curl the `web-flask-svc` inside `demo` namespace.

 ```bash
 kubectl exec -it forcurl -- sh